flemingsyaifullah/testapp/README.md

 4. Please use the new class (CarExpiration) and implement the interface abstract method GetCarListing with below logic :
 - the same query logic as existing CarListing method
-- add filter ONLY PlateNumberExpiredDate < 5 tahun should be displayed.
+- add filter ONLY PlateNumberExpiredDate < 5 years should be displayed.

 You can modify/update existing class CarListingView to display the new entity